emmercm/www/src/blog/finding-long-running-queries-in-mysql.md

 > The default implementation \[of the `SHOW PROCESS` statement\] iterates across active threads from within the thread manager while holding a global mutex.
 This has negative performance consequences, particularly on busy systems.

-This global mutex means no threads can be removed or added while this statement is executing.
+This global mutex means no threads can be added or removed while the statement is executing.
 For that reason it's recommended to use `performance_schema.threads`.

 ## Killing a single connection